-Did you know there are between 300 and 400 species of bees in the state of Iowa?
-Randall Paul Cass, Extension Entomologist at Iowa State University, will present research that is currently being conducted at Iowa State University, which focuses on observing the challenges and opportunities for bees in Iowa’s agricultural landscapes.
+On Wednesday, Randall Paul Cass, Extension Entomologist at Iowa State University presented an Iowa Learning Farms webinar.
+He discussed research being conducted at Iowa State University, which focuses on observing the challenges and opportunities for bees in Iowa’s agricultural landscapes.

 Cass began by discussing some common misconceptions people may have about bees – including being able to identify bees that don’t look the way that most people expect bees to look.
 He went on to talk about native bees in Iowa and honeybees, which were introduced from Europe for honey production.
 Most native bees in Iowa are solitary bees that nest in the ground or in stems and many have more specialist relationships with native flowering plants than the introduced honeybees.